New Owners Intend to Open 'The Conjuring' House to Public Aug 27, 2019 20:31:25 GMT -5

 The couple said they don’t feel the presence is evil, but that it is similar to testimony from members of the Perron family, who claimed their haunting began with innocent, but unexplainable, incidents in the home.

-Roger Perron, his wife Carolyn and their five daughters moved into the old farmhouse in 1971 and began noticing strange occurrences right away.
-Missing objects and odd noises soon escalated into evil spirits and a reported demonic possession.
+Roger Perron, his wife Carolyn and their five daughters moved into the old farmhouse in 1971 and immediately noticed strange occurrences, including, but not limited to, missing objects and odd noises.

-Two years later the family contacted Ed and Lorraine Warren, the famous paranormal investigators and demonologists from Connecticut, to look into what they were experiencing.
+Two years after they moved into the house, Carolyn Perron contacted Ed and Lorraine Warren, well-known paranormal investigators and demonologists from Connecticut, to look into what she and her family were experiencing.
 This was the basis for the movie The Conjuring.

 “It’s magical,” said Andrea Perron, who wrote House of Darkness, House of Light about her family’s experiences while they lived in the home.
 “It’s a portal cleverly disguised as a farmhouse,” she continued.
 “It’s multiple dimensions, interacting simultaneously.”

-The family moved out of the house in 1980 and it was purchased by Norma Sutcliffe, who eventually sued Warner Bros. in 2015, claiming the movie encouraged trespassers to visit her property, the New York Post reported.
+The family moved out of the residence in 1980 and it was purchased by Norma Sutcliffe, who eventually sued Warner Bros. in 2015, claiming the movie encouraged trespassers to trespass on her property, the New York Post reported.

 The Conjuring centers around Ed and Lorraine Warren, played by Vera Farmiga and Patrick Wilson (above).
 In the film, they come to the aid of the Perron family who are left traumatized by the strange things happening in their home.
 The culprit turns out to be a witch who cursed the house in 1863.